wa0x6e/Fresque/README.md

 	Your settings seems ok

-##Know problems
+##Known issues

 ###`stop` command doesn't stop workers

 This happens when you try to stop your workers, but it says **There were no active workers to kill …**.
 And a look with `stats` will tell you that there are.
-This occurs when the `--user` doesn't have sufficient permissions to kill the workers processes.
+This occurs when the `--user` doesn't have sufficient permissions to kill the worker process, or the worker PID was 'changed'.
+In some weird case, the worker fork a child to execute the job, but doesn't switch back to the parent job after.
+The child become the parent worker, but doesn't notify Resque, and the worker list is outdated.

+The only way to kill these 'stray' worker are to find their pid and kill them manually.

+		ps aux | grep resque.php

+It will print a list a process.
+Find the PID of the stray workers and kill them

+		sudo kill YOUR_PID

+##Notes

 ###Consult your logs